1. I took a train from New York to Harrisburg yesterday to join a protest urging the Pennsylvania electors not to cast their votes for Donald Trump.

 50. Eventually I figured it out from my phone.
 It involved walking across a long icy bridge, away from the Susquehanna, over land.

-52. I talked to 2 people I passed on the bridge, warning them about the ice behind me, being a vecina a lo cubano, a neighbor, & they looked startled but then smiled.
+52. I talked to 2 people I passed on the bridge, warning them about the ice behind me, being a vecina a lo cubano, a neighbor, & they looked at me as if I were a sister from another planet.

 53. The houses reminded me of Cuba: materially crumbling & the look of people actually living there.
 Little gardens with pinwheels, everybody's couches on the porch.
 One sign on a wood plank said This Piece of Earth.